scimusmn/arduino-base/README.md

 ```

 #### React example page
-An example React component can be found at `/ReactSerial/examples/arduino-test-page.js`.
-If you're using Gatsby's site structure, simply copy this file into your `pages` directory and a page will be generated at `http://localhost:8000/arduino-test-page`.
-You can use this page to test whether React is able to communicate through the IPC Renderer.
+An example of a React component can be found at `/ReactSerial/examples/arduino-test-page.js`.
+If you're using Gatsby, simply copy this file into your `pages` directory and rebuild your site.
+A page will be generated at `http://localhost:8000/arduino-test-page` that can be used to test communication with the IPC Renderer.
+If you aren't using Gatsby, use this file as a reference, but you'll need to update the package pathing to match your own app structure.

 ## Libraries